Keeper-Security/Commander/README.md

 ```

 ##### Authentication
-Once devices is approved user will be presented with the authentication flow.
-If user's configurations have 2FA enabled
+Once devices are approved, the user will be presented with the authentication flow.
+If the user's configurations have 2FA enabled
-then user will be presented with the available options to authorize and then authenticate with the master password.
+then the user will be presented with the available options to authorize and then authenticate with the master password.

 ##### SSO Accounts
 Even though Login V3 supports SSO login, Commander at this point does not support this ability.